+Long Du Lead batteries

-Long Duration Storage Lead batteries are well suited for long duration projects.
+Lead batteries are well suited for long duration projects.
 The characteristic slow charge/ discharge rates in this application are amenable to the technology, resulting in incredibly long life (+20 years) of lead batteries in these applications.

 Renewable energy integration

-Transmission and distribution reserves and investment deferral

 ESS for residential applications

 ESS for commercial and industrial applications

+Long Duration Storage

-As a conservative estimate, analysts suggest ESS has the potential for new business with a value in the range from \$600M to \$1.2BN for lead batteries between now and 2025.
+As a conservative estimate, analysts suggest ESS has the potential for new business with a value in the range from \$600M to \$1.2BN for lead batteries between now and 2025 .
 However, this could be significantly higher with greater levels of uptake of renewable generation, which governments and administrations are supporting through new climate change targets and policies.
 Further growth opportunities are possible and broadly available in several different applications:

-EV fast-charging ESS
+1 EV fast-charging ESS

 The use of lead batteries as a sustainable, reliable and safe battery technology for charging stations is being trialed in a feasibility study in Missouri, U.S. to explore the economic viability of the technology for this application

-(2) 5G cell tower expansion
+2 5G cell tower expansion

 The ongoing deployment of both small installations throughout cities and neighborhoods and the infrastructure that ties these distributed resources together require UPS backup.

-Performance Category Current Maximum Target Cycle life (80% DOD) 4000 5000 Round Trip Efficiency (%) 82 88 35 Acquisition Cost (\$/kWh) ~135
+Performance Category Current Maximum Target

+Cycle life (80% DOD) 4000 5000

+Round Trip Efficiency (%) 82 88

+Acquisition Cost (\$/kWh) ~135 35

+Operating cost (\$/kWh/cycle) 0.09 0.025

 The target is reflective of comments from Venkat Srinivasan, the director of the DOE JCESR program, and input from stakeholders in the DOE, including Sue Babinec, Program Lead for ESS at ANL.

+The industry must move toward a longer lasting and more energy dense lead battery for utility, commercial, residential, and industrial ESS applications.
+Both EU and U.S. performance targets are aggressive and require batteries with long lifetimes to meet the proposed technoeconomic needs.
+Only lead batteries offer the reliability, sustainability and infrastructure to meet this need.

 Research and productization of lead battery technology should focus on optimizing active material utilization/energy density and total energy throughput (commonly measured through various cycle life tests).
 The table to the left is an example of the improvements the U.S. DOE believe are needed to meet current requirements.

-(+)US DOE targets ESS battery performance

-An example of the type of battery (target) performance for lead batteries to fulfill the needs of US DOE and the European Energy Commission.
+(+) US DOE targets ESS battery performance An example of the type of battery (target) performance for lead batteries to fulfill the needs of US DOE and the European Energy Commission.
 This specific example was given in the Lead Battery Grand Challenge Roadmap document developed by CBI/BCI.